 Your Canon Camera Just Became the Best Webcam You Own

-Canon’s EOS Webcam Utility Beta software gives Canon cameras a new purpose as a webcam.
-Here’s how to set it up.
+Canon’s EOS Webcam Utility software and Webcam Accessories Starter Kit give Canon cameras a new purpose as a webcam.
+See how to set it up.

-There’s currently a mad rush to find the tools necessary to operate home-based quasi-offices.
-Students, educators, and home workers need computers and other hardware to make it happen, but major retailers are sold out of microphones, headsets, laptops, PC components, and webcams — especially webcams.
+There’s still a mad rush to find the tools necessary to operate home-based quasi-offices.
+Students, educators, and home workers need computers and other hardware to make it happen, but major retailers are sold out of microphones, headsets, laptops, PC components, and webcams—especially webcams.

 How to Install the Software